HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#5_
+_#5_ - **Algorithms and data structures**

-Algorithms and data structures: An algorithm is a set of steps for solving a specific problem.
+An algorithm is a set of steps for solving a specific problem.
 A data structure is a way of organizing and storing data in a computer.
 Different algorithms and data structures are suitable for different types of problems.

 <details open><summary>Examples</summary>
 <p>